BirdLifeInternational/petrels-plastics/README.md

 Both folders contain codes that should be run in the order provided by the numbers in the script names:
 - 01_cleaning_data
   - Reads in tracking data files
-  - Filters based on speed, location, exquinox periods, etc. appropriate to tag type (GPS/PTT/GPS)
+  - Filters based on species, speed, location, exquinox periods, etc. appropriate to tag type (GPS/PTT/GPS)
   - Subsamples to 2 locations per day
   - Creates plots and exports to csvs in a new folder
 - 02_populations